-Across the top of the window are tabs for selecting the source group (Line, AM, FM, the DAB ensembles or Internet).
-If line channel subcategories have been created, these are shown instead of a single Line tab.
+Across the top of the window are tabs for selecting the source group (Line or Internet).
 Within the tab window are the channel selection buttons associated with that group.
 Each button illuminates when selected.
 Clicking again on a lit button will deselect it, while clicking on another button will engage playback on the new channel while preserving the current playback time.